jack828/esp32-quickjs/README.md

-# ESP8266 QuickJS
+# ESP32 QuickJS

-An attempt at getting the QuickJS compiler working on ESP8266 hardware.
+An attempt at getting the QuickJS compiler working on ESP32 hardware.

 Use at your own peril.

 ## Setup

-Download and compile the esp-open-sdk and esp-open-rtos using https://blog.podkalicki.com/esp8266-building-the-toolchain-for-linux-ubuntu/
+// TODO

 ## Development

 // TODO

 ## Compilation

+// TODO

 Simply